Poison Ivy Shampoo for Dogs: How to Protect and Heal Skin

 Step 1: Get your Dog out of the Object

 Even before you know that your dog has been exposed to poison ivy, take it inside the house.
-Oils in the plant can remain on their fur and continue irritating them or even pass to humans or fellow pets.
+Oils in the plant can remain on their fur, continue irritating them, or even pass to humans or other pets.

 Step 2: Poison Ivy Dog Shampoo.